IEntin/ClientServer/README.md

 or './runtests.sh'\
 in the project root.

-To run tests from any directory *outside* of the project\
+To run the tests from any directory outside of the project\
 create a directory anywhere, make a soft link to the\
 project_root/data directory in this new directory and copy the binary\
-runtests from the project_root/tests, issue './runtests' command.
+runtests from the project_root/tests, issue './runtests' command.\
+Note that runtests binary is not using program options.
+Instead, it is using\
+defaults.
+The presence of the ProgramOptions.json in the current\
+directory breaks the tests.

 Script profile.sh runs automatic profiling of the server and clients.\
  The usage is\